Eclipses

 It is dangerous to your eyesight to stare at the sun, so here are a few tips if you want to try to observe a solar eclipse:

 • Make a pinhole projector – use a pin to poke a hole in a piece of cardboard, orient that hole toward the sun, and use a second white card or piece of paper onto which you can project an image of the sun.
-This JPL page shows you how to make a pinhole camera for projection of the image of the eclipsed sun.
+This JPL page shows you how to make a pinhole camera for the projection of the image of the eclipsed sun.

-• Watch the full eclipse online – for each major eclipse there are usually a few sites offering live streams of the event.
+• Watch the full eclipse online – for each major eclipse, there are usually a few sites offering live streams of the event.
 TimeandDate.com has a regular eclipse livestream page.

 • Don't try to improvise on your own filter.
 See these resources from Fred Espenak and the American Astronomical Society for information on safe solar viewers.